LeJit/Website/content/home/about.md

 +++

 # Biography
-I am a Big Data Developer at AppEagle where I architect data pipelines for intelligent re-pricing.
+I am a Big Data Developer at AppEagle where I architected a data lake ecosystem for processing raw data streams in an efficient and easily accesible manner.
+In addition, I am a Data Science mentor for Thinkful's Flexible Data Science bootcamp.

-I was previously the lead Data Scientist at STEALTHbits Technologies where I researched and designed anomaly detection algorithms for STEALTHbit's security software products.
+Before that, I was the lead Data Scientist at STEALTHbits Technologies where I researched and designed anomaly detection algorithms for STEALTHbit's security software products.